LeCodeByJean/TechCart/README.md

 <h6 align="left">Word Count: xxxx</h6>

-TechCart is a simple e-commerce platform designed to facilitate a secure shopping experience for users.
-This application includes features such as user registration, login, guest browsing (no account), shopping cart management, and order placement.
-The platform emphasizes security, data validation, and thorough testing to ensure reliability and robustness.
+TechCart is a simple e-commerce platform designed to offer users a secure shopping experience.
+This application includes features such as user registration, login, guest browsing (no account needed), shopping cart management, payment, and order placement.
+TechCart also includes an API for inventory management, allowing administrators to create, read, update, and delete (CRUD) products.
+It was developed with an emphasis on security, data validation, and thorough testing to ensure reliability and robustness.

 ## Table of Contents